 Each shot, of course, will be different, so while you will use a strong grip with one shot, it is possible that the next shot will require a much weaker grip.
 Once you learn some of the rules of strong versus weak grips, and discover some of the advantages and disadvantages to each of them, it’ll be easier to determine what type of grip you should use in certain scenarios.

-With a strong grip, you’ll position both hands on the right side of the grip.
+With a very strong grip, you’ll position both hands on the right side of the grip.
 When you do this, the face will be “shut” during the downswing, and this in turn will cause the ball to turn over a little too much and leave either drawing the ball from right to left or hooking the ball.
 In this type of grip, your hands will be rotated more toward your right shoulder.
 If you take a look at your left hand, you should be able to see three or more knuckles.
 This is because the left hand should be sitting more on top of the club, while the right hand is more under the club.

 If you’d like to think of strong versus weak grips in a simple way, consider this: look at where the “V’s” in your grip point to (where the thumb and forefinger come together).
 When you’re utilizing a strong grip, those V’s will point toward the right shoulders.
 When you’re using a weak grip, the V’s will point more toward the left shoulders.
 When you use a strong grip, the club usually feels lighter and therefore, back-swings are much less difficult.

 A stronger grip is generally recommended for golfers who do a lot of rotary motion or body movement whenever they swing the golf club.

 The benefits of using a strong grip include: